High-fidelity trapped-ion qubit operations with scalable photonic modulators: Results

 Over several months the MZM switching voltage changed, with V$_{\pi}$ increasing from 24~V (Fig.~\ref{fig:scan}c) to 46~V. However the extinction ratio did not measurably deteriorate, and could be maintained with periodic voltage retuning.
-Tests with other MZMs over millions of switching cycles did not reveal the same behavior, but closer study is warranted.

-\textbf{Quantum tomography with a single trapped ion.} This experiment used \Ca trapped in a surface ion trap \cite{revelle:2020} at room temperature with the qubit encoded in a ground ($|S_{1/2}$, $m_j=-1/2 \rangle$) and metastable state ($|D_{5/2}$, $m_j=-5/2 \rangle$).
-The $|D_{5/2}$, $m_j=-3/2 \rangle$ state was used for optical pumping and state preparation.
-A narrow 729 nm laser was used for all transitions along with AOMs for tuning the frequency and phase of light.

-A $\mu$-metal shield was used to reduce magnetic field noise at the ion and increase its coherence time.
-It enclosed the spherical octagon portion of the vacuum chamber containing the trap and consisted of two separate top and bottom sections that overlapped in a clamshell fashion, each 2~mm thick and composed of 80\% Ni and 13\% Fe with openings for optical access, electrical connections, structural supports, and vacuum ports.
-A set of NdFeB permanent magnets secured in a 3D-printed form was positioned inside the shield to produce a 2.8~G magnetic field pointing normal to the trap at the ion location.
-While the shield improved the coherence time of the Zeeman qubit \cite{mehta:2020} by an order of magnitude, the coherence time of the optical qubit used in the single qubit gates for assessing modulator performance was dominated by laser noise and limited to about 600\mics\!.
+There are mechanisms that can irreversibly change the mechanical behavior of these devices and explain the increase in operating voltage, such as work hardening in the metal through heating or repeated deformation.
+We investigated this by testing other MZMs over billions of switching cycles but did not reproduce the same behavior, and are studying their long-term performance further.